Investing

 You don’t have to wait weeks or months to finalise a property transaction or settlement, as ETFs trade freely on the share market every business day.

-VAP is by far the most liquid Australian property ETF, trading over $4.3 million in average daily volume, while MVA trades just over $1.7 million in average daily volume.
-No other property ETF hits more than $1m per day.
+VAP is the most liquid Australian property ETF, trading over $4.2 million in average daily volume, closely followed by MVA, which trades almost $4 million in average daily volume.
+SLF trades around $0.5m per day.

 Returns